 We wonder whether there is any connection between the story of the ten lepers recorded in these verses and the theme of the verses which precede it - in this sense: there are two ways of being 'unprofitable servants' - i.e., we are unprofitable servants whatever we do, and in whatever spirit we fulfil our service, but we can fulfil that service as a duty or as a delight.
 This seems to be the point that is made in the story of the lepers, only one of whom returned to give thanks for the blessing of healing, moved by a sense and spirit of gratitude.
-It is true, in the ultimate sense, that we are all unprofitable servants; and yet, paradoxically, since love is the fulfilling of the law (Rom 13:8,10), serving in a spirit of love and gratitude is something as far removed from serving in a mere spirit of duty as heaven is from hell.
+It is true, in the ultimate sense, that we are all unprofitable servants; and yet, paradoxically, since love is the fulfilling of the law (Romans 13:8, 10), serving in a spirit of love and gratitude is something as far removed from serving in a mere spirit of duty as heaven is from hell.
 The thesis, then, in the incident before us is as follows: It is possible to take the blessings of Christ for granted, almost as our right, and to be casual and unthankful; and this does something to those who receive them, rendering their service questionable, and, it may be, even disqualifying them from service altogether.
 The specific reference to the Samaritan's gratitude seems to imply that the Jews had down the years taken their privileges for granted and set little store by them, and that this was a source of distress and grief to Jesus.
-To them pertained the adoption, and the glory, and the covenants (Rom 9:4); but they had got used to these blessings and privileges, and took them for granted, lightly esteeming them, even regarding them as theirs by right, instead of acknowledging them as gifts of unaccountable grace and mercy.
+To them pertained the adoption, and the glory, and the covenants (Romans 9:4); but they had got used to these blessings and privileges, and took them for granted, lightly esteeming them, even regarding them as theirs by right, instead of acknowledging them as gifts of unaccountable grace and mercy.
 Let us ask ourselves, in the light of this: Do we take all that we receive from His bountiful hand for granted?

-The story of the lepers, with its contrast between the one and the nine, is similar in its emphasis to Luke's earlier account of the woman who anointed Jesus' feet with ointment and tears (7:36 ff).
+The story of the lepers, with its contrast between the one and the nine, is similar in its emphasis to Luke's earlier account of the woman who anointed Jesus' feet with ointment and tears (7:36ff).
 That story tells us very plainly that there are two different levels of discipleship, and that it was the woman's not Simon the Pharisee's, that delighted the heart of the Son of God.
 And, interestingly, Jesus' words to the woman are very similar to those spoken to the leper here (compare 7:50 with 19).

 Were the other lepers not made whole, then?
 Ah, yes, they were all cleansed; but the others were limited to bodily cleansing, whereas the Samaritan leper was cleansed in body and in soul.
-Geldenhuys comments: "He who has received only blessings from His hand and does not come close to Him in humble but heartfelt gratitude, will always forgo what is the highest and most glorious in life.
-But he who, on receiving gifts out of His hand, turns to the Giver Himself in real gratitude, will partake of fulness of life and happiness.
-There is nothing that can bind one more closely to Him than sincere gratitude - 'we love Him because He first loved us'."
-These others -the nine - missed a blessing that day; and when the heart-moving wonder of the gospel of redeeming grace leaves our hearts cold and unmoved, we miss a blessing too, and our souls become impoverished.
+Geldenhuys comments: 'He who has received only blessings from His hand and does not come close to Him in humble.'
+These others - the nine - missed a blessing that day; and when the heart-moving wonder of the gospel of redeeming grace leaves our hearts cold and unmoved, we miss a blessing too, and our souls become impoverished.
 This is the real hazard and peril of taking the good things of God for granted.
 He that hath ears to hear...!